-To make sure they’re the best possible quality, all leaflets, flyers and other printed materials should be professionally designed by one of our in-house team or one of our external agreed suppliers and meet the University’s Visual identity guidelines
+To make sure they’re the best possible quality, all digital assets, videos, leaflets, flyers and other printed materials should be professionally designed by one of our in-house team or one of our external agreed suppliers and meet the University’s Identity Management Guidelines

 All printed materials must also contain the University legal disclaimer.